ncatlab/nlab-content/pages/18070.md

 \linebreak

-### Relation weight systems, chord diagrams and Vassiliev invariants
+### Relation to weight systems, chord diagrams and Vassiliev invariants

 [[weight systems are cohomology of loop space of configuration space]]: